siemieniuk/ini_parser/README.md

 # ini_parser
-Program to parse INI files written in pure C
+A program which parses INI files